3mmasun/Delivericious/README.md

 6. Calculate total price
 7. Max basket quantity should not exceed 100 (assume it refers to whole basket)
 8. Save basket as hashmap <id, data>
+9. if basket has more than 5 soup, suggest coupon DELIVERICIOUS_10 WITH 10% discount percentage if available (assuming available coupons as input, assuming tomato soup is is a SOUP category) (Implement in a new test case)

 todo:
 implement money